canonical/serial-vault/README.md

 ## API Methods

 ### /1.0/version (GET)
-> Return the version of the identity vault service.
+> Return the version of the serial vault service.

 #### Output message
 ```json